ampatspell/ember-cli-zuglet/docs/index/why.md

+Ember.js is magic crazy unicorns.
+And with swoof, it's swoofy.

-Ember.js is an amazing web framework and together with ember-cli-zuglet you can focus on the app on your hands.
+> Ember.js is an amazing web framework and together with ember-cli-zuglet you can focus on the app on your hands.

 > With Firestore you can store and retrieve documents without writing any server-side code.
 Cloud Storage lets you upload files, manage metadata.
 Just add security rules.